czhou578/Thomas-Sowell-Notes/Economic-Facts-And-Fallacies.md

 Land-use restrictions protecting "this way of life" have a cost paid by others.

-Parking lots and land prices....
+## Slums FALLACY:

-FALLACY: Slums aren't all filled with criminals.
+Slums aren't all filled with criminals.
 Slums needed to be demolished since they are dirty.
 It appeared on the national level as far back as the administration of Herbert Hoover and was developed further during the subsequent New Deal administration of Franklin D. Roosevelt.

+# Appraisers:

 Eminent Domain: gov supposed to pay proper money to people whose properties they seize.
 Appraisers have conflict of interest: based on their appraisal, gov may have to pay more or less.